Noora-Alkhalaqi/Clinet_Server_API_system/README.md

 ## Requirements
-1. Python 3 must be installed in your system  (https://www.python.org/downloads/)
+1. Python 3 must be installed on your system (https://www.python.org/downloads/)
 2. Download all files needed from the repository (https://github.com/HawraFadhel/ITNE352-Project)
 3. Install the required libraries by running the following command in your terminal: pip install tkinter requests json
 4. Use a text editor or IDE to open the clientScript.py and serverScript.py files and run them using